canyousayyes/QuizAdminInterface/README.md

 # Quiz Admin Interface

-A simple interface for editing a quiz.
+## Introduction

+Suppose we want to develop a quiz feature into our website.
+Our editors will create a quiz with a number of questions and answers.
+Each answer is associated with a score (not visible to readers).

+The quiz questions will be displayed to the readers one by one.
+When they have answered all questions, the final score is displayed and they can share it to any social network platforms.

 ## Specification

+### Phrase 1

+#### Description

+In this phrase, we want to implement a basic interface in the admin panel for editors to edit the quiz content.

 * The quiz interface consists of:
-  * A "Add Question" button
+  * An "Add Question" button
   * A "Calculate Possibilities" button
   * Some (more than 1) questions.
 Each question consists of:
-    * A title with the index, starts from "Question 1"
+    * A title with the question number, starting from "Question 1"
     * A line of question content
     * Some answers.
 For simplicity, let's assume we have only four answers: A, B, C, D.
       * Each answer is associated with a score value.
-The score is an integer ranged from 1 to 10.
+The score is an integer ranged from 0 to 10.
     * A "Remove" button. (except the first question)

-## Task
+#### Task
 * Implement the `Add Question` functions:
   * When the `Add Question` button is clicked, append a new question at the end.
   * The new question should contain all the contents mentioned in the specification: